-Regulations 4127, 4351 through 4359 and the respective articles of the appropriate negotiated agreement(s) provide detailed information on types of leave which may be available for qualified employees.
+Regulations 4127, 4351 through 4359 and the respective articles of the appropriate negotiated agreement(s) provide detailed information regarding leave types which may be available for qualified employees.
 Both the requesting employee and CCSD must meet specific requirements before a leave of absence can be granted.
 Leaves of absence are for one year unless otherwise provided in the specific relevant regulations.
 The Human Resources Division must authorize all requests for leaves.
 Employees initiate a request for a leave of absence with their supervising administrator; however, the Human Resources Division must provide authorization before the leave may begin.

 In compliance with federal law, the District provides Family and Medical Leave Act (FMLA) for eligible employees.
-Family and Medical Leave Act entitles an employee to take up to 12 workweeks of job-protected leave for a serious health condition and certain military-related events for self, and/or a 'qualifying' family member (or 26 weeks of leave to care for a covered service member with a serious injury or illness incurred in the line of duty while on active duty.
-Leave cannot be taken more than five years after the veteran's discharge).
-To be eligible, employees must have been employed by CCSD for at least one year and must have worked a total of at least 1250 hours during the twelve months preceding the commencement of FMLA.
+Eligible employees may take up to 12 workweeks of leave for certain family and medical reasons and up to 26 workweeks of leave for military caregiver leave in a 12-month period.
+Military caregiver leave cannot be taken more than five years after the veteran's discharge).
+To be eligible, employees must have been employed by the District for at least one year and must have worked a total of at least 1250 hours during the twelve months preceding the commencement of FMLA.
 Use of accrued paid leave or non-paid leave may affect your qualifying for FMLA.
 Employees who take non-paid FMLA may not earn service credit for retirement nor accumulate other benefits.
 The District requires concurrent use of available and applicable paid leave while on FMLA leave.
 The District will consider FMLA leave when determining eligibility for attendance bonuses.
 FMLA will not protect personal leave days.
 When an unscheduled FMLA absence is unavoidable, employees must provide notice to the employee's administrative supervisor as soon as practicable.
 If possible, employees must comply with outlined call-in procedures prior to the employee's report time.
-Employees must advise their supervisor of the reason for the leave, the anticipated duration, and whether the employee is under the care of or intends to be seen by a health care provider if the circumstances of your leave have changed.
+Employees must indicate if the absence is FMLA related or provide sufficient information to allow the District to determine whether the FMLA may apply.
+This information may include whether the employee is unable to perform his/her job functions, whether the employee is hospitalized or under the continuing care of a health care provider and the anticipated duration of the absence.
 Confirmation of the reason for leave may be required, as appropriate.
 Any employee who violates this policy may be subject to discipline.
 In addition, failure to provide notice as required by FMLA may result in denial of FMLA leave.

-To obtain specific details regarding FMLA and all other leaves, please contact the Human Resources Division at (702)799-5325 and select the appropriate option.
-For Licensed Leave information, please contact Contracting at (702) 799-2812.
+To obtain specific details regarding FMLA and all other leaves, please contact the Human Resources Division at (702) 799-5325 and select the appropriate option.
+For Licensed leave, please contact Contracting at (702) 799-2812.